randlabs/myalgo-connect-test/doc-web/docs/getting-started/myalgo-connect-api.md

 sidebar_position: 1
 ---

-# My Algo Connect API
+# MyAlgo Connect API

-My Algo Connect offers 3 methods, let’s review them.
+MyAlgo Connect offers 3 methods, summarized here.

 ## connect

-Request users to give access to the DApp and share with it a list of wallets (only the public data) for all networks.
+Request the user to give access to the dapp and which account(s) to share (only the public data).
+In order to request a signature from the user or have the user approve a transaction, one must be able to access the user's wallet address.
-Connect allows the DApp to know the list of addresses allowed to be signed by the user in the future transaction(s).
+Connect method allows the dapp to know the list of addresses allowed by the user for future signatures.

+The Connect method is agnostic for all networks.

 ### Fingerprint